 Pugsley was left at a shelter and deemed unadoptable due to his health issues.
 He was taken in by Old Dog Haven and placed in a Final Refuge home as a hospice dog expected not to live long.
 He had a horrible constant cough and had trouble breathing.
 He was also morbidly obese, and when his ODH mom took one look at him, she decided perhaps a diet would help his condition.
 Within a few weeks of placement, he had lost 25% of his weight and no longer had the cough.
 His breathing improved and after completing his weight loss of 1/3 of his body weight, he’s going strong.

-As his name suggests, Pugsley is a chihuahua/pug cross.
-He has the small stature and face of a chihuahua, but the body shape and fur is all pug – as is the personality.
+As his name suggests, Pugsley is a Chihuahua/pug cross.
+He has the small stature and face of a Chihuahua, but the body shape and fur is all pug – as is the personality.
 Pugs is fun-loving, easygoing and gets along with everyone.
-He bonded closely to his foster mom, and is her shadow.
+He bonded closely to his ODH mom, and is her shadow.
 He welcomes all dogs into his home and even loves the cats.
 His best buddy, though, is fellow ODH foster Jerry, and the two boys can often be found curled up together napping.

-Truly a poster boy (dog) for how good vet care and lots of love can have such amazing results.
+Pugsley is truly a poster “boy” for how good vet care and love can have such amazing results.

 “The thing about Pugs is that he is one of those dogs that all the other dogs love.
 He is such an easygoing guy, which is what I love about him the most.
 Pugsley has a bad heart and his cough has gotten a bit worse since I have had him.
 Our best guess is that he is about 14 or 15 years old, so I guess it’s to be expected.
 He also has a pinched nerve in his neck and recently had to start thyroid medication.